bjjonswold/Lab10PerfectionistPancakes/README.md

 You have been hired as a new employee at a perfectionist-run cafe.
 The owners are very particular about how they like things organized, so they have decided to implement a robot to do some of the work for them.
 You are in charge of coding the robot.
 Attached is some of the code you have already written.

 # Step 1
+Complete the following questions in the comments at the top of your code.
+If your answer is multiple lines, use these: \``` around your answer:

 1. Take a look at the flow diagram below.
 This is the flow diagram for separateOrders(str).
 On a piece of paper, or something separate, make a flow diagram for onePlateToAnother() and show it to a TA when you're done.
 2. What is the output for onePlateToAnother(\[“blueberry”, “strawberry”, “choco chip”]?
 3. What is the base case for onePlateToAnother(pancakes)?